mrysio/Get-Clean_Project/README.md

 You should first take a look on CodeBook and then you can move on to the run_analysis script.

+#Please note: Script analysis_file.R will run only if your working directory is "UCI HAR Dataset".

-Quick explanation what the analysis file do
+Quick explanation what the analysis file does
 ===============================================================================

-Download,unzip and read into R data sets and:
+Reads into R data sets and:

 1. Merges the training and the test sets to create one data set.